ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa2.md

 ## Problem 1

-In this programming assignment, you will be using tweets as data and representing them using a objects.
+In this programming assignment, you will be using tweets as data and representing them using objects.
 The choices we make will be similar to those in many social media posting platforms.
 You will be making two classes for implementation and one example class for testing your implementation.
 Altogether, you will create 3 classes in one file, and around a dozen objects.